diesmo5/diesmo5.com-old-/content/policy/terms-conditions.md

 draft: false
 ---

-Thank you for your participation in diesmo5.
+Thank you for your participation in DIESMO 5.
 If you are not entirely satisfied with your purchase, we are here to help.

-<h4 class="font-weight-bold text-dark pt-3">Welcome to DIESMO5</h4>
+<h4 class="font-weight-bold text-dark pt-3">Welcome to DIESMO 5</h4>
-These terms and conditions outline the rules and regulations for the use of DIESMO5's Website.
+These terms and conditions outline the rules and regulations for the use of DIESMO 5's Website.

-DIESMO5 is located at:
+DIESMO 5 is located at:

 <address>2392 Placita San Leandro Camarillo <br />93010 - CA , United States<br/>8054447938</address>

 By accessing this website we assume you accept these terms and conditions in full.
-Do not continue to use DIESMO5's website if you do not accept all of the terms and conditions stated on this page.
+Do not continue to use DIESMO 5's website if you do not accept all of the terms and conditions stated on this page.

 The following terminology applies to these Terms and Conditions, Privacy Statement and Disclaimer Notice and any or all Agreements: "Client", "You" and "Your" refers to you, the person accessing this website and accepting the Company's terms and conditions.
 "The Company", "Ourselves", "We", "Our" and "Us", refers to our Company.
 "Party", "Parties", or "Us", refers to both the Client and ourselves, or either the Client or ourselves.
 All terms refer to the offer, acceptance and consideration of payment necessary to undertake the process of our assistance to the Client in the most appropriate manner, whether by formal meetings of a fixed duration, or any other means, for the express purpose of meeting the Client's needs in respect of provision of the Company's stated services/products, in accordance with and subject to, prevailing law of United States.
 Any use of the above terminology or other words in the singular, plural, capitalisation and/or he/she or they, are taken as interchangeable and therefore as referring to same.

 <h4 class="font-weight-bold text-dark pt-3">Cookies</h4>
 We employ the use of cookies.
-By using DIESMO5's website you consent to the use of cookies in accordance with DIESMO5's privacy policy.Most of the modern day interactive web sites use cookies to enable us to retrieve user details for each visit.
+By using DIESMO 5's website you consent to the use of cookies in accordance with DIESMO 5's privacy policy.Most of the modern day interactive web sites use cookies to enable us to retrieve user details for each visit.
 Cookies are used in some areas of our site to enable the functionality of this area and ease of use for those people visiting.
 Some of our affiliate / advertising partners may also use cookies.

 <h4 class="font-weight-bold text-dark pt-3">License</h4>
-Unless otherwise stated, DIESMO5 and/or it's licensors own the intellectual property rights for all material on DIESMO5.
+Unless otherwise stated, DIESMO 5 and/or it's licensors own the intellectual property rights for all material on DIESMO 5.
 All intellectual property rights are reserved.
 You may view and/or print pages from https://diesmo5.com for your own personal use subject to restrictions set in these terms and conditions.

 You must not:
 <ol>